vtmattedi/CrocSpy/README.md

 The Croc Spy project aims to build an AI to help identify and cataloge crocodilian species sent by the public.
 The project was idelized by a biology professor at UFBa and it is currently been developed.

 This app is an PWA that will connect the users with the AI.
+It was built using React + Vite.

 Main Packages Used:

-* leaflet for the map
+* leaflet for the map.
-* React-camera-pro for the webRTC interactions
+* React-camera-pro for the webRTC interactions.
-* i18n for the translations (setup but now yet implmented all the texts)
+* i18n for the translations (setup but now yet implmented all the texts).
 * dexie (indexedDB) for the local storage.
-* react-bootstrap for general components
+* react-bootstrap for general components.
+* reac-router-dom for routing.

 The project is still in development so there still are some development artefacts such as the admin panel which makes testing easier.